Sage/eventq/README.md

  - **content** [Object] This is the event content.
  - **retry_attempts** [Int] This is the number of times this event message has been retried.
  - **created** [DateTime] this is when the event was initial raised.

+ ### Configuration

+ The `EventQ::Configuration` class allows global configuration options to be specified.

+#### serialization_provider

+This is used to specify the serialization provider that should be used for event serialization & deserialization.

+> **Options:**
+>
+> - **OJ_PROVIDER** [Default] This is a serialization provider that uses the 'oj' gem to handle serialization & deserialization.
+> - **JSON_PROVIDER** This is a serialization provider that uses the 'json' gem to handle serialization & deserialization.

+    #set the serialization provider configuration to the OJ_PROVIDER
+    EventQ::Configuration.serialization_provider = EventQ::SerializationProviders::OJ_PROVIDER
+..

+    #set the serialization provider configuration to the JSON_PROVIDER
+    EventQ::Configuration.serialization_provider = EventQ::SerializationProviders::JSON_PROVIDER

 ## Development